nbush257/sighnet/README.md

 ## Sighnet

-Sighnet is the Brian2 implementation of the sigh generation model described in Severs et al.
+Sighnet is the Brian2 implementation of the sigh generation model described in Severs et al.(in progress)

 Find the Brian2 documentation at https://brian2.readthedocs.io/en/stable/